The pandemic continues to cause unprecedented disruption across industries worldwide.

 The competitive landscape of the industry has also been examined with some of the key players being Abbott Laboratories, Avinger, B. Braun Group, Biomerics, Biotronik, Boston Scientific, C.R.
 Bard (BD), Cardinal Health, Koninklijke Philips, Medtronic, Minnetronix Inc., Straub Medical AG (BD) and Terumo Corporation.

-According to the estimates by IMARC Group, the global atherectomy devices market will exhibit moderate growth during the next five years.
+According to the estimates by IMARC Group, the global atherectomy devices market is expected to grow at a CAGR of around 5% during 2021-2026.

 The rising adoption of atherectomy devices for treating peripheral artery diseases (PADs) and coronary artery diseases (CADs) represents one of the key drivers for the global atherectomy devices market.